igorti/solvi-docs/source/index.html.md

   ]
 ```

 This endpoint retrieves all projects for a specific field given the boundaries of the field.
+If no bounadaries are specified, all projects belonging to the user identified by token are returned.

 ### HTTP Request